-The harp seal is an earless seal that is found in Arctic Ocean and northernmost Atlantic Ocean.
-It spend most of its time swimming and diving in the icy water.
+The harp seal is an earless seal that is found in the Arctic Ocean and the northernmost Atlantic Ocean.
+It spends most of its time swimming and diving in the icy water.
 We have listed down complete Harp Seals Facts For Kids that will help you in learning all about Harp Seals.
-You are going to learn about its scientific name & classification, evolution, appearance, physical features, physical abilities, diet, habitat, lifespan, reproduction, babies, behavior, adaptations, food chain, ecological role, endangerment, population, predators and many other interesting facts about Harp Seals.
+You are going to learn about its scientific name & classification, evolution, appearance, physical features, physical abilities, diet, habitat, lifespan, reproduction, babies, behavior, adaptations, food chain, ecological role, endangerment, population, predators, and many other interesting facts about Harp Seals.

 Harp Seals Facts For Kids